 The Founders of Kent: Starting From Scratch on the Colonial Frontier

 This summer’s exhibit by the Kent Historical Society in the Seven Hearths Museum will explore the challenges faced by the founders of our small New England town, and make connections to the familiar government and community features of life in Kent today.
-The exhibit will open to the public July 15 and continue weekends through the end of October.
+The exhibit opened to the public July 15 and continue weekends, 11 a.m. to 4 p.m., through the end of October.

 In the early 1700s, the northwest corner of the colony of Connecticut was often described as a “howling wilderness.”
 But in spite of that reputation, western migration by European settlers from central, eastern and southern Connecticut began to pick up steam.
 Lured by the thought of large tracts of land of their own, and undoubtedly the possibility of much needed iron ore, these intrepid people packed up all their worldly goods and headed for the Litchfield Hills.